jasongaylord/JasonGaylord.com/_posts/2008/09/2008-09-22-my-mvc-talk-at-phillydotnet-code-camp3.md

 bitly: https://bit.ly/2WShwLp
 ---

-I’ll be presenting at the third code camp of 2008 for the Philly.NET code camp.
+I'll be presenting at the third code camp of 2008 for the Philly.NET code camp.
 Apparently, several other Microsoft MVPs and ASPInsiders will as well.
 It should be a great time.
 Be sure to register on phillydotnet.org.

-Anyway, if you’ll be coming to my MVC talk, be sure to check back on my blog before the event.
-I’ll be posting some source code that will allow attendees to follow along during my talk.
+Anyway, if you'll be coming to my MVC talk, be sure to check back on my blog before the event.
+I'll be posting some source code that will allow attendees to follow along during my talk.

 Hope to see you there!